 Step 5: Check your product listings for errors

-To check for errors, navigate to the [Result page of the API] > Errors tab, where you see which product listings have errors.
+To check for errors, navigate to the [Result page of the API] > Feedback tab, where you see which product listings have errors.
 By clicking on the specific, it will display more information on what is causing the error.
 For more information about what the errors mean, read this article.